cpendo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File '101-natural.c' has a C program that computes and prints the sum of all the multiples of 3 or 5 below 1024 followed by a new line.

 File '102-fibonacci.c' has a C program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+File '103-fibonacci.c' has a C program that finds and prints the sum of the even-valued terms in the Fibonacci sequence up to 4,000,000.